h-m-m/test-code/README.md

 test-code
 =========
-Practice space for learning to improve with proper OO design.
+Space for practicing good OO design and Ruby.